top of page

 The Earthworm Shrine

-Inside the shrine, the humorous earthworm deity called "Okin-sama" is enshrined accompanied by a fascinating folktale about earthworms.
+Inside the shrine, the humorous earthworm deity called "Okin-sama" is enshrined, accompanied by a fascinating folktale about earthworms.

 Bato-Kannon